Can You Become A Screenwriter Without A Degree? Pros & Cons.

 29627455 s

-No, you don’t.
-Ideas are sold with treatments, lookbooks, and pitch decks all the time.
+No, you don’t have a screenplay to sell your idea.
+Ideas are sold with treatments, lookbooks, and pitch decks

-How do I make the most out of film school?
+How to make the most out of film school

 film crew on film set